100 Places to See Cherry Blossom in Japan: Kyushu & Shikoku

 Wherever you happen to be traveling in the country, we've got you covered in our seven-part mega list.

 Japan’s southern islands are the first to show signs of sakura as the bloom travels up Japan like a rolling pink wave.
-Fukuoka is leading the pack this year with full bloom predicted to arrive in the prefecture March 23.
-Kagoshima brings up the rear around March 30.
+Kochi Prefecture is leading the pack this year blooms to start around March 16.
+Kagoshima brings up the rear around March 26.
+Blossom estimate based on the latest prediction.

 Follow the sakura-lined street for a total of two kilometers from the city center to the park, where more than 1,000 lanterns will be lit up after 6:30 p.m. from March 18 to April 9.
 A cherry blossom festival is set to take place April 2 when the sakura reaches its peak, featuring tea ceremony workshops, a flea market and cherry-themed food and drink.